jesselessa/objetsconnectes-et-vieprivee/README.md

 ### Click on the link above to see the website I presented to a jury for the completion of my first certification in web development when I was a trainee at Simplon (May-July 2021)

-### Website implemented in HTML, CSS and JavaScript
+## Stack
+- HTML
+- CSS
+- JavaScript